khulnasoft/khulnasoft/doc/cli/references/validate.md

 The commands are:

-	install        validates a Sourcegraph installation
+	install        validates a Khulnasoft installation
-	kube           validates a Sourcegraph deployment on a Kubernetes cluster
+	kube           validates a Khulnasoft deployment on a Kubernetes cluster

 Use "src validate [command] -h" for more information about a command.